 The glasses are ergonomically designed and sit loosely on the nose.
 Therefore, the glasses can also be used while wearing a ventilator.

-The HappyMed battery lasts about 8 hours .
-This makes the glasses suitable for daily use – for several successive short interventions and also for longer procedures.
+The HappyMed battery lasts up to 10 hours .
+This makes the glasses suitable for daily use – for several successive short interventions and also for longer interventions.

-The HappyMed video glasses can be completely disinfected, thanks to their hygienic surfaces and disposable, interchangeable headphone covers.
+The HappyMed video glasses can be completely disinfected thanks to their hygienic surfaces and the disposable headphone covers are interchangeable.
 A cleaning plan is also available.

-All films are stored locally, directly on the media center.
+All films are stored locally directly on the media center.
 HappyMed can also be used in the operating theater without WiFi and without Internet.
-System updates take place while charging (overnight).
+System and / or updates take place while charging (overnight).

 - Patients who develop postoperative delirium have to stay an average of 4.2 days longer in the hospital and thus consume additional resources worth around € 1,200.

-With the HappyMed video glasses there is potential for savings through more regional anesthesia instead of general anesthesia, less pharmaceutical sedation, a shorter time to extubation, a shorter time in the recovery room, a reduced risk of postoperative delirium and through the relief of the anesthesia and / or nursing staff.
+With the HappyMed video glasses there is a potential for savings through more regional anesthesiainstead of general anesthesia, through less pharmaceutical sedation, through a shorter time to extubation, through a shorter time in the recovery room, through a reduced risk of postoperative delirium and through the relief of the anesthesia and / or nursing staff.

-All functions and all media are activated for you on the device during the test.
-You have access to all functions and films during the trial and can test it for 14 days, free of charge .
+During the test, all functions and all media on the video glasses are freely accessible to you.
+You can use the device to the full and test it for 14 days free of charge .
 If you have any questions, you can reach us at any time by phone or email.

-After the 14-day trial, we will have a short feedback session with you about your experience.
+After the 14-day trial, we will have a short feedback discussion with you about how you experienced the deployment.
 If you are not convinced, we will have the device picked up at our expense.
-If you want to continue working with the video glasses, we will be happy to make you an offer and you can keep the video glasses from your trial.
+If you were enthusiastic, we will be happy to make you an offer and, if necessary, you can keep the video glasses from the test version.